keiralsloane-create/WWDAC-A2/README.md

 - When you move **close to the sensor** (<10 cm), it sets `trigDown = true`.
 - When you move **away** (15–30 cm), it sets `trigUp = true`.
 - When both movements occur, one push-up is counted.
-- The buzzer beeps and the display increments.
+- The buzzer beeps and the display increases by 1

 ## Technologies
 ---